rajshahuk/clj-mu/README.md

 The follow are optional:

-   * headers - standard http headers that will be added to the response
+   * headers - http headers that will be added to the response.
+These are key/value pairs as you would have in the http response
+   * cookies

 #### Example